 Silica, colloidal hydratedMagnesium stearate.

 Quinoline yellow (E104)

-Store in a dry place below 25°C. Store in the original package in order to protect from light.
+Store in a dry place below 25°C. Protect from light.

 Polypropylene containers with polyethylene caps (with optional use of polyethylene ullage filler) and PVdC foil blister packs in pack sizes of 5, 7, 10, 14, 15, 20, 21, 25, 28, 30, 56, 60, 84, 90, 100, 112, 120, 168, 180, 250 & 500.

 Building 4, Trident Place, Mosquito Way, Hatfield, Hertfordshire, AL10 9UL